Tragg and the Sky Gods: Appearances

 The character first appeared in Mystery Comics Digest #3, published in April 1972.
 His next appearance was in Mystery Comics Digest #9 in January 1973.
 A series, Tragg and the Sky Gods, would then run from #1 (June 1975) to #8 (February 1977).
 The last original Tragg story appeared in Gold Key Spotlight #9 in September 1977.
 Whitman, the successor to Gold Key, later reprinted the first issue as #9 in May 1982.

 Description

-Tragg and the Sky Gods was a mix of science fiction and prehistoric man.
-The book told of a group of advanced aliens who landed on Earth in the distant past and experimented on the Neanderthals they found there, producing two Cro-Magnons, who would become Tragg and his mate, Lorn.
+Tragg and the Sky Gods was a mix of science fiction and prehistoric fiction.
+The book narrated the tale of a group of advanced aliens who landed on Earth in the distant past and experimented on the Neanderthals they found there, producing two Cro-Magnons, who would become Tragg and his mate, Lorn.
 Tragg and Lorn would thus be the ancestors of all modern humans.
 Writer Glut tied Tragg into other series he created at Gold Key, by having Tragg's Neanderthal brother Jarn appear in Dagar the Invincible.